 The Hartford started out in 1810 focusing on fire insurance.
-Fifteen years after the fact, it wrote its first insurance policy for a higher learning institution, Yale University.
+Fifteen years later, it wrote its first insurance policy for Yale University.
 A fire in 1835 that destroyed New York’s financial district ignited the spark for The Hartford to prove itself.
-A meeting of directors called by the company’s president at the time encouraged them to pledge their personal fortunes in order to rebuild the insurance claims.
+Hartford's president called a meeting of directors.
+He encouraged them to pledge their personal fortunes in order to rebuild the insurance claims.

 Throughout the 19th century, The Hartford served many famous figures.
 Even President Abraham Lincoln trusted The Hartford by purchasing a fire insurance policy.
-Robert E. Lee, commander of the Confederate Army, also purchased a home insurance policy from the company for his property in Virginia.
+Robert E. Lee also purchased a home insurance policy from the company for his property in Virginia.

 As time passed and technologies advanced, so did The Hartford.
-Early into the 20th century, the company formed its Accident and Indemnity Company to provide a wide variety of insurance coverage.
-It also continued to provide insurance coverage to all sorts of Americans, including famous figures like Babe Ruth and President Dwight D. Eisenhower.
+Early into the 20th century, the company formed its Accident and Indemnity Company.
+This was to provide a wide variety of insurance coverage.
+It also continued to provide insurance coverage to all sorts of Americans.
+They included famous figures like Babe Ruth and President Dwight D. Eisenhower.
 The Hartford even insured some of the largest construction projects ever, such as the Hoover Dam and Golden Gate Bridge.
 By 1984, The Hartford had become the only insurance company to provide auto and home insurance to AARP members.

 In the last 15 years, The Hartford has achieved many milestones.
-In 2003, it became a founding partner of the US Paralympics, and it celebrate its 200th anniversary in 2010.
+In 2003, it became a founding partner of the US Paralympics, and it celebrate its 200th birthday in 2010.